 If you do end up doing so, make sure to give them a good rub-down with disinfectant wipes or sanitiser afterwards.

-Wear masks, practise social distancing
+5. Wear masks, practice social distancing

-Clean groceries and wipe-down surfaces
+6. Clean groceries and wipe down surfaces

 However, as most of the COVID-19 studies that have been coming out since the beginning of this pandemic is ever-evolving and seem to differ in opinion, it would be best “to throw the disposable bags away in your recycling bin, wipe down the counter and wash your hands just to be safe.”